 Expanded reactions are available on Teams desktop (Windows and Mac – no mention of Linux), and the browser and mobile clients.
-Microsoft expects the feature to be available for preview in mid-September 2022 with roll-out to general availability in mid-October.
+According to an update published on December 1, Microsoft expects the feature to roll-out in mid-December with completion due in late January 2023.

 Do You Need Extra Reactions?

 There are over 800 emojis in the available set.
 I’m not sure why Microsoft thinks it a good idea to let people choose from such a wide selection.
 After all, we’ve survived with the simple set of Laugh, Like (Thumbs-Up), Angry, Sad, Surprised, and Heart for years, so what’s driving the expansion?

 When the feature appears in a client, users who react to chats and messages in channel conversations will see a new set of options of Like, Heart, and Laugh and the all-important Emoji.
 Selecting Emoji opens a selection dialog to allow the user to browse and select from the full set (Figure 1).